artop123/withings-to-garmin-sync/README.md

       - ./data:/app/data
 ```

 Create the ``.env`` file.
-The default cron schedule runs daily from 6 to 10 AM hourly
+The default cron schedule runs daily from 6 to 10 AM hourly.
+Remember to edit the settings

 ```bash
 cat <<EOF > .env